corneliusmunz/legoino/doc/MIGRATION.md

 ## Debugging

 All debug logs where restructured and now the standard `log_d`, `log_w`, `log_xx` messages could be used.
 The log levels could be set via the arduino environment.

-## New functions

-* Duplo Train support
-* Enriched Motor commands (maxPower, brakingStyle)
-* Callbacks for changes on hub properties and sensor values
-* PowerFunction (IR) functions included
-* Hub Emulation (powered up to powerfunction translator)
-* Support of `setAbsoluteMotorPosition`, `setAbsoluteMotorEncoderPosition`
-* Adding of `getHubName`

-* thanks to @carlalldis for the addition of the absolute motor commands
-* thanks to @giancann and @marcrupprath for the first super implementations of the hub emulation idea